“A suit is a modern gentleman’s armor.”

 When recuperating from his interaction with the professor, Harry’s loungewear reflects the old adage that an officer should always be attired in the uniform appropriate to his activity.
 Unconscious and on a respirator, he sports a practical hospital gown.
 Once he’s mobile, he favours a classic crimson dressing gown in cozy wool with royal blue piping and the frippery of a flashy blue fringe on the belt.
 His pajamas are white with royal blue piping.
 Harry says yes to aftershave.
 For shuffling around his hospital room, he wears proper velvet slippers with a crest.

 For dinner with the villain, he wears a beautiful midnight blue shawl collared smoking jacket in velvet with grey matte silk lapels, a crisply folded pocket square, particularly lush butterfly tie, mother of pearl studs on his proper tuxedo shirt, and daringly, grey shadow plaid pants.
 In service of his legend, i.e. cover identity, the look reeks of money.
-Midnight blue is a perfectly proper, albeit unusual, choice for evening.
+Midnight blue is a perfectly proper, albeit unusual, choice for the evening.
 It photographs particularly well, showing details, in contrast to the way black tends to swallow them.